gryter/general-docs/technicalvision.md

 *Optimized blockchain technology built to scale and adapt to shifting needs.*
 - Moving away from pre-existing undelivered commitments designed by pre-fork teams.
 - Optimizing the existing processes, including testing, patching and gap identification.
-- Building in security mechanisms to address DPoS-related potential vulnerabilities.
+- Building in security mechanisms to address potential DPoS-related vulnerabilities.
-- Lowering the size of nodes and baseline infrastructure to promote robust scaling.
+- Lowering the operating cost of nodes and baseline infrastructure to promote robust scaling.

 ## [2] Expansive roster of maintained libraries and development tools
 *Diverse libraries maintained by a group of decentralized developers.*